flintlib/flint/doc/source/introduction.rst

 -----------------------------------------------------------------------------

-FLINT is distributed under the GNU Lesser General Public License (LGPL) version 3.
+FLINT is distributed under the GNU Lesser General Public License (LGPL) version 3 or later.
 There is a copy of the license included in the repository and distribution tarballs.

-Note, however, that before FLINT version 3.1, FLINT was distributed under LGPL version 2.
+Note, however, that between FLINT version 2.6 and 3.1, it was distributed with LGPL version 2, and before that GPL version 2.